-There are specialist types of care home, and a number of alternatives to care homes available.
+There are a number of different types of care home, as well as alternatives to care homes.

-Moving into a care home, or choosing one for a loved one, can feel daunting.
-We're here to help you make the best choice for you, with tips on how to find a good care home and advice on paying for it.
+We've brought together information and guidance to help you make the best choice for you, including tips on how to find a good care home and advice on paying for it.

 Care homes provide accommodation and personal care for people who need extra support in their daily lives.
 Personal care might include help with eating, washing, dressing, going to the toilet or taking medication.
 Some care homes also offer social activities such as day trips or outings.

 Care homes are sometimes referred to as residential homes.
-You might have heard the term 'residential care' used for the care they give people.
+You might have also heard the term 'residential care' used to refer to the care they provide.

-Paying for care can feel complicated.
-We'll help answer your questions about care home funding.
+Paying for care can feel complicated but we can help you better understand care home funding.

-The steps to take if you've decided that a move to a care home is right for you.
+We've brought together things to consider if you've decided that moving to a care home is right for you.

 It’s important to find a care home that feels right for you and meets your needs.

-It can take time to adjust to a new setting.
-Here's our tips for helping you settle in.
+It's natural for it to take some time to adjust to a new environment.
+We've got some tips for helping you to settle in.

 Find out what to do if you're unhappy with the standard of care you're receiving.